 The difference between heating a properly insulated home and one that isn’t can be significant.
 The Energy Saving Trust estimates that a gas-fuelled detached property with the right insulation can save up to £500 each year on bills.

 Depending on your budget, you can insulate your loft or attic, solid walls, cavity walls, floors and even pipes.
-There are plenty of opportunities to reduce heat lost within your home.
+There are plenty of opportunities to reduce heat lost and improve your home’s energy efficiency.

-It’s a good idea to get a few quotes from local builders and research if you’re eligible for any energy-saving grants.
+It’s a good idea to get a few quotes from local builders and research if you’re eligible for any energy-saving grants including the government’s Green Homes Grant scheme.
 All insulation should conform to Building Regulations in England and Wales and Building Standards in Scotland.

 #6 Never reheat food in your oven

 Heating an oven to a suitable temperature takes quite a bit of energy.
 So, if you’re reheating food using a microwave as it’s far quicker and more efficient.

 #7 Avoid baths and take short showers

 By only showering and keeping them below 5 minutes, you can improve your home’s energy efficiency and cut your water bill by up to £500, each year.
 It’s still ok to take the occasional bath!

 Just like household appliances, modern boilers are far more energy-efficient than ones installed even 10 years ago.
 So if you haven’t upgraded your boiler, it’s worth considering doing it.

 Of course, investing in the latest and most energy-efficient boiler will have a large upfront cost but it will pay for itself within a few years.
 Plus it will lower your home’s carbon emissions.